Lena Chamamyan: Musical style

-Chamamyan's music is known for its fusion of Arab (particularly Syrian) and Armenian folk songs together with Western classical music and modern styles, such as jazz.
+Chamamyan's music is known for its fusion of Arabic and Armenian folk songs together with Western classical music and modern styles, such as jazz.
 In her style of singing, she has stated that she was strongly influenced by Lebanese singer Fairuz, who revolutionized Arabic singing styles with her extensive use of her "head voice".

 Throughout her musical work, Chamamyan sings mainly in Arabic and Armenian.
-Chamamyan has stated in interviews that the multilingual nature of her music is significant and important to her, and she hopes to perform in more languages in the future, such as English, French or Greek.
+Chamamyan has stated in interviews that the multilingual nature of her music is significant and important to her, and she hopes to perform in more languages in the future.
 Lena remains close to her Armenian roots, both cultural and musical, and includes an Armenian folk song in each of her albums and concerts.
 Chamamyan is known for her style of combining folkloric music with modern styles and arrangements, crossing genres and creating a new fusion of both the traditional and the new.
 She has stated that she keeps an open mind when it comes to musical style.
 She sees music as a universal language and takes inspiration from all sorts of musical genres, including the Portuguese Fado and the Spanish-Andalusian Flamenco.